karlssberg/Motiv/README.md

 var isNegative = isNegativeSpec.IsSatisfiedBy(3);

-isNegative.Satisfied; // returns false
+isNegative.Satisfied; // false
-isNegative.Reason; // returns "the number is not negative"
+isNegative.Reason; // "the number is not negative"
 ```

 You are also not limited to string.
 You can equally supply any POCO object and it will be yielded when appropriate.